-- Make VR services more readily available to disabled or blind Social Security beneficiaries and recipients; and - Achieve estimated savings for the Social Security title II trust funds and the title XVI general revenue fund.
+- Make VR services more readily available to disabled or blind Social Security beneficiaries and recipients; and - Achieve estimated savings for the Social Security Title II trust funds and the Title XVI general revenue fund.

-We reimburse State VR agencies from the title II trust fund for VR services to SSDI beneficiaries and from the title XVI general fund for services to SSI recipients.
-For ease of reference throughout this handbook, we will use the term disability beneficiaries to refer to both SSDI beneficiaries and SSI recipients unless there is a difference between the two programs in how to handle reimbursement claims.
+We reimburse State VR agencies from the Title II trust fund for VR services to SSDI beneficiaries and from the Title XVI general fund for services to SSI recipients.
+For ease of reference throughout this handbook, we will use the term beneficiaries with disabilities to refer to both SSDI beneficiaries and SSI recipients unless there is a difference between the two programs in how to handle reimbursement claims.
 Savings to the trust or general funds accrue as people go back to work and reduce reliance on monthly Federal cash benefits.